kartverket/ALB_Best_Practice_Manual/README.md

 # Measurement Concept and Sensors

-Light Detection and Ranging (LiDAR) technology has become the primary source for capturing river geometry, enabling rapid and accurate 3D point cloud collection in shallow water where other measurement techniques, such as multibeam echosounders, are impractical or impossible to use.
+Light Detection and Ranging (LiDAR) technology has become the primary source for capturing river geometry, enabling rapid and accurate 3D point cloud collection in shallow water where other conventional measurement techniques, such as multibeam echosounders, are impractical or impossible to use due to shallow water or fast flowing white water rivers.

 A LiDAR sensor measures the distance to a target by measuring the time between the emission of a laser pulse from a sensor and the detection of the reflected laser from the target.
 Depending on the wavelength, there are two types of LiDAR sensors: topographic LiDAR (ALS) and bathymetric LiDAR (ALB).
 Topographic LiDAR is associated with a 1064 nm laser, which cannot penetrate water and is therefore mainly used for topographic and sea surface sensing.
-Bathymetric LiDAR, on the other hand, uses a 532 nm laser that penetrates the water and provides bottom detection.
+Bathymetric LiDAR, on the other hand, uses a 532 nm laser that penetrates the water and is reflected by the seabed.

-The ALB is the most widely used type of LiDAR for river studies that require a high degree of mapping accuracy, such as environmental river studies, sediment transport studies, and flood modeling.
+The ALB is the most widely used type of LiDAR for river studies that require a high degree of mapping accuracy, such as environmental river studies, sediment transport studies and flood modeling.
 Currently, a variety of bathymetric LiDAR sensors are commercially available, defined by their technical specifications such as laser energy per pulse, laser footprint, and maximum detectable depth.

 Sensor types range from heavy, high-energy systems that require fixed-wing aircraft to smaller, lighter, low-energy sensors that can be mounted on a drone.
-The choice of sensor for bathymetric mapping depends primarily on the size of the project, whether the surrounding topography allows safe operation with fixed-wing aircraft, and sensor availability.
+The choice of sensor for bathymetric mapping depends primarily on the size of the project, whether the surrounding topography allows safe operation with fixed-wing aircraft, the required spatial resolution and sensor availability.

 [Gottfried Mandlburger](https://orcid.org/0000-0002-2332-293X), a scholar at TU Wien, has over the years been following the advances of ALB sensors and has nominated the following categories as a rudimentary classification: